aosabook/500lines/dagoba/chapter.md

 In our case this tradeoff makes sense.
 For most uses queries will return results fast enough that users needn't be concerned with optimizing their query structure or learning the deeper model.
 Those who will are the users writing advanced queries over large datasets, and they are also likely the users most well-equipped to transition to a new model.
 Additionally, our hope is that there is only a small increase in difficulty imposed by using the simple model before learning the more complex one.

-We'll go in to more detail on this new model soon, but in the meantime here are some highlights to keep in mind during the next section:
+We'll go into more detail on this new model soon, but in the meantime here are some highlights to keep in mind during the next section:

 - Each pipe returns one result at a time, not a set of results.
 Each pipe may be activated many times while evaluating a query.
 - A read/write head controls which pipe is activated next.
 The head starts at the end of the pipeline, and its movement is directed by the result of the currently active pipe.